 Taylor diagram

-Plots in one graph correlation coefficient and the centered pattern root-mean-square difference between the forecast and the observed field, and the standard deviation of both fields
+Plots in one graph the correlation coefficient and the centered pattern RMS difference between the forecast and the observed field, and the standard deviation of both fields

 Perfect score: over the observation

 We all know that it's hard to verify extreme events and precipitation due to the small statistically significance, and the characteristics of the rainfall, like the spatial distribution.
-In spite of all this: - The PV-satellite result are within the range obtained by both PV-perturbed ensembles, and better than the control/non-perturbed ensemble member. - The random perturbations (using a PV error climatology) captures the mismatch between PV and WV better than a manually perturbations done by an expert forecaster, at least for this case study.
+In spite of all this:

+- For both case studies, the PV-satellite result are within the range obtained by both PV-perturbed ensembles, and better than the control/non-perturbed ensemble member. - The random perturbations (using a PV error climatology) captures the mismatch between PV and WV better than a manually perturbations done by an expert forecaster, at least for these case studies.

 In the future:

 - Compare performance of PV-satellite with each member of the ensemble, to see if is more stable.
-In other words, if it maintains the same position in a rank made up from the ensemble member and itself. - Repeat the experiment for an other case study, at least.
-M. Vich (mar.vich@uib.es) Comparison of PV-adjoint, PV-gradient and PV-satellite PV error climatology Comparing the PV fields of ECMWF analysis ←→ ECMWF 24 h forecast, of a large collection of MEDEX cyclones, one can define: - The displacement error (DE): the minimum displacement of the 24 h forecast PV field showing local maximum correlation with the analysis PV field - The intensity error (IE): the difference between the displaced 24 h forecast PV field and analysis PV field relative to the analysis PV average Extra: Background PV error climatology: Percentile levels at 300 hPa Displacement Error
+In other words, if it maintains the same position in a rank made up from the ensemble member and itself. - Repeat the experiment for all the MEDEX events (19) used in both ensembles verification.

+PV error climatology

+Comparing the PV fields of ECMWF analysis ↔ ECMWF 24 h forecast, of a large collection of MEDEX cyclones, one can define:

+- The displacement error (DE): the minimum displacement of the 24 h forecast PV field showing local maximum correlation with the analysis PV field - The intensity error (IE): the difference between the displaced 24 h forecast PV field and analysis PV field relative to the analysis PV average